 The Pilea was introduced initially into western countries in the 1940s by a Norwegian missionary who obtained it from Southern China.
 Rare and mysterious, floral enthusiasts had to propagate the Pilea for the species to survive.
 Today, the Pilea is one of the most popular houseplants and is relatively easy to find, but it can be a bit challenging to keep alive, unlike other common houseplants.
 With its growth in popularity, it has become a top choice for interior designers looking to create some interest and curiosity in their houseplant choice.

-To help you keep your token of good fortune alive, we created the following guide to answer all your important Pilea peperomioides care questions.
-It is essential to learn how to care for it since you don’t want to kill your famous social media star.
+To help you keep your token of good fortune alive, we created the following pilea peperomioides care guide to answer all your important questions.
+It is essential to learn how to take good care of your pilea as you don’t want to kill your famous social media star.

 Your Pilea + Sunlight

 The Chinese money plant tends to grow best when exposed to indirect sunlight.
 Although it is very responsive to sunlight, you shouldn’t be tempted to place them in direct sun rays as it will burn the leaves.
 If possible, use a sheer curtain to filter direct light and reduce the intensity of the sunlight.